microsoft/playwright/docs/src/api/class-locator.md

 ## method: Locator.nth
 - returns: <[Locator]>

 Returns locator to the n-th matching element.
+It's zero based and starts by that at `0`.

 ### param: Locator.nth.index
 - `index` <[int]>